ascender1729/swarms/docs/swarms/examples/vllm.md

 from swarms import Agent, ConcurrentWorkflow from swarms.utils.vllm_wrapper import VLLMWrapper

-# Initialize the VLLM wrapper
+# Initialize the VLLM wrapper (loaded lazily when used)
 vllm = VLLMWrapper(
     model_name="meta-llama/Llama-2-7b-chat-hf",
     system_prompt="You are a helpful assistant.",